UK data protection law reform: Where are we now?

 Cyber Security and Resilience Bill

 This bill aims to strengthen the UK's cyber security framework and is expected to update The Network and Information Systems regulations, increasing the scope to safeguard more digital services and supply chains.
 It aims to enhance protections for critical infrastructure and public services and increase regulatory powers.
-This is a welcome development as cyber security is an increasing threat to businesses, with several high-profile cyber attacks recently hitting the headlines, which we outline here [LINK].
+This is a welcome development as cyber security is an increasing threat to businesses, with several high-profile cyber attacks recently hitting the headlines.

 AI Legislation